What Causes Brain Fog? The Science Behind Why Your Mind Goes Blank

 The most persistent and damaging myth about brain fog is that it is a motivation problem — that pushing harder, having more discipline, or simply trying more would resolve it.
 This is not supported by the neuroscience.

 Willpower — the deliberate override of competing impulses — is itself a prefrontal cortex function.
 When prefrontal activity is suppressed by inflammation, cortisol, sleep debt, or dopamine dysregulation, the very faculty that would allow you to "try harder" is the one most affected.
-Telling someone with brain fog to exercise more willpower is analogous to telling someone with a broken leg to walk it off.
+Telling someone with brain fog to exercise more willpower is like telling someone with a broken leg to walk it off.

 This matters because it shifts the framing from character (you are not disciplined enough) to biology (your system is under-resourced and needs support).
 The interventions that work — sleep hygiene, inflammation reduction, structured cognitive offloading, addressing underlying deficiencies — are not motivational.
 They are physiological.
 The goal is not to overcome the fog through effort but to remove the conditions producing it.